 One downside of living in Norwood, however, is that residents on average have to contend with a long commute, spending on average 35.26 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The citizens of Norwood are very well educated compared to the average community in the nation: 34.78% of adults in Norwood have a bachelor's degree or even advanced degree.
+The education level of Norwood citizens is very high relative to the national average among all cities (21.84%): 34.78% of adults in Norwood have a bachelor's degree or even advanced degree.

 The per capita income in Norwood in 2022 was $37,307, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
 This equates to an annual income of $149,228 for a family of four.
 However, Norwood contains both very wealthy and poor people as well.